Followers

 French and Indian War

-Recognizing its strategic position, the British erected a small fort there in 1757.
-It was here in 1758 that celebrated French and Indian War leaders Israel Putnam and Robert Rogers led a force of 500 men to screen and scout the French at Fort Ticonderoga.
-On their return, they were attacked, and Israel Putnam was wounded and taken prisoner.
+Recognizing its strategic position, the British built a small fort there in 1757.
+It was in 1758 that renowned French and Indian War leaders Israel Putnam and Robert Rogers led a force of 500 men to scout and screen the French at Fort Ticonderoga.
+On their return, they were ambushed, and Israel Putnam was wounded and captured.

 Rogers's Rangers